 Within .eu ADR a respondent cannot claim damages or the compensation of an ADR Fee (if paid) from the complainant in case of respondent’s success in the ADR.
 Nevertheless, nothing prevents the respondent from claiming the appropriate compensation in a regular court proceeding initiated after the ADR.

 If a language trial has been commenced against you, the question being solved in a proceeding is only in what language will the future (if any) ADR proceeding be conducted.
 Therefore you cannot be disposed of your domain name in a language trial.
 The complainant may start a language trial if it wishes to have the ADR proceeding conducted in a different language than the language of the registration agreement in which you have registered the domain name.
 A single member panel will decide upon the complainant’s request having regard to the circumstances of the case.
 Please be aware that the applicable rules do not give any guidance as to what circumstances are relevant for the language trial decision.
 You may review the case law here.

 According to the ADR Rules the language trial request must be filed in the current language of the ADR Proceeding, not in the requested language.
-However if the complainant attaches proves that you are familiar with the requested language, it can file the request directly in the desired language.
+However, if the complainant attaches proof that you are familiar with the requested language, they can file the request directly in the desired language.
 Nevertheless the panel can, after its appointment, require the translation to the language of the registration agreement.

-A response to request to change the language is to be submitted as follows:
+A response to the request to change the language is to be submitted as follows:

-- Download the B6 form (in the appropriate language) at http://eu.adr.eu/adr/forms/index.php and fill it in.
+- Download the B6 form (in the appropriate language) here and fill it in.

-- Log in the online platform using the login information received from the CAC.
+- Log in to the online platform using the login information received from the CAC.

 - Click on the respective case number in the middle of the screen.